Ingentive-Limited/AILearningPath/README.md

 - **Be specific**: Instead of "create an API," say "create a REST API for weather data with CRUD operations"
 - **Provide context**: Mention your target framework, database, and any specific requirements
 - **Iterate and refine**: Start with basic functionality and gradually add complexity
-- **Ask for explanations**: Request that KiloCode explain its decisions and recommendations
+- **Ask for explanations**: Request that your AI assistant explain its decisions and recommendations

 ### Best Practices
 - **Review generated code**: Always understand what the AI has created before proceeding
 - **Test incrementally**: Run and test code after each major generation or modification
 - **Version control**: Commit your progress regularly to track changes
-- **Learn from suggestions**: Pay attention to the patterns and practices KiloCode recommends
+- **Learn from suggestions**: Pay attention to the patterns and practices your AI assistant recommends

 ## Troubleshooting

 ### Common Issues
-- **KiloCode not responding**: Ensure your internet connection is stable and the service is available
+- **AI assistant not responding**: Ensure your internet connection is stable and the service is available
 - **Generated code not compiling**: Check that all required NuGet packages are installed
 - **Performance issues**: Large projects may require breaking down requests into smaller chunks